 PA Talks 19 – Mario Carpo and Gilles Retsin

-Mario Carpo and Gilles Retsin discuss architecture and automation in the context of the covid-19 crisis and its aftermath.
+Mario Carpo and Gilles Retsin discuss architecture and automation in the context of the COVID-19 crisis and its aftermath.
 As global production chains have proven to lack resilience, local, digital manufacturing presents a compelling alternative.

 Mario Carpo is the Reyner Banham Professor of Architectural Theory and History at the Bartlett School of Architecture, UCL.
-Carpo’s publications include The Second Digital Turn: Design Beyond Intelligence (2017), The Digital Turn in Architecture 1992-2012 (2012), The Alphabet and the Algorithm, a history of digital design theory (2011) and Architecture in the Age of Printing (2001).
+Carpo’s publications include The Second Digital Turn: Design Beyond Intelligence (2017), The Digital Turn in Architecture 1992-2012 (2012), The Alphabet and the Algorithm, a history of digital design theory (2011), and Architecture in the Age of Printing (2001).

-Gilles Retsin runs his eponymous practice in London and is cofounder of the design-tech consultancy AUAR.
+Gilles Retsin runs his eponymous practice in London and is co-founder of the design-tech consultancy AUAR.
 He co-authored the book Robotic Building: Architecture in the Age of Automation and the AD issue on the Discrete.
 He is Programme Director of the B.Pro Architectural Design (AD) at the Bartlett School of Architecture in London.